First-Peoples-Cultural-Council/fv-performance-tests/README.md

 ## Tests

-All of the tests are run on preprod.firstvoices.com
+All of the tests are currently run on preprod.firstvoices.com

 ### AlphabetTest
 Loads the entire Dene Alphabet page (chosen for its public availabilty and large alphabet size of 70 characters).